-The government of Japan and the IDNDR Secretariat jointly organized a meeting in Tokyo in June 1997 to discuss the activities of the proposed central disaster reduction system.
-Once again, key personnel from the disaster reduction bureaus of 23 countries attended the meeting, whose overall goal was to promote cooperation in disaster reduction efforts through actions.
-A proposal was made at the meeting to establish an office in Japan to serve as the secretariat for the proposed system.
+The government of Japan and the IDNDR Secretariat jointly organized a meeting in Tokyo in

+June 1997 to discuss activities to be undertaken by the proposed center for disaster reduction system.
+Once again, key personnel from the disaster reduction bureaus of 23 countries attended the meeting, whose overall goal was to promote cooperation in disaster reduction efforts through specific actions.
+A proposal was made at the meeting to establish an center in Japan to serve as the secretariat for the proposed system.

-(6) Establishment of the ADRC
+(6) Establishment of ADRC

-With momentum gathering from this series of meetings, the Japanese government discussed the organization, budget, and other aspects of the proposed office with the other countries involved.
-With the cooperation of Hyogo Prefecture, the Asian Disaster Reduction Center was officially established in Kobe on 30 July 1998.
+With momentum gathering from this series of meetings, the government of Japan discussed the organization, budget, and other aspects of the proposed office with the other countries involved.
+With the cooperation of Hyogo Prefecture, the Asian Disaster Reduction Center was officially established in Kobe on July 30, 1998.

-2-2.
+1-2.
 Composition

-The Asian Disaster Reduction Center (ADRC) was established in Kobe, Hyogo prefecture, in 1998, with mission to enhance disaster resilience of the member countries, to build safe communities, and to create a society where sustainable development is possible.
+ADRC was established in Kobe, Hyogo prefecture, in 1998, with mission to enhance disaster resilience of the member countries, to build safe communities, and to create a society where sustainable development is possible.
 ADRC works to build disaster resilient communities and to establish networks among countries through many programs including personnel exchanges in this field.